-For those beginning employment with us, we extend to you a warm and sincere welcome.
+For those beginning employment with Haywood County Schools, we extend to you a warm and sincere welcome.
 You are a very important member of our team and we hope you will enjoy your time working here.
 We congratulate you on joining one of the top school systems in the state.

-For those of you already employed with us, thank you for helping make Haywood County Schools a great place to work and learn.
+For those of you already employed with Haywood County Schools, thank you for helping make Haywood County Schools a great place to work and learn.
 Each school day, by working together in support, teaching or administration; we make a positive difference in a student's life.